chromaui/chromatic-docs/setup.md

 ## Run Chromatic

-Once you've installed the `storybook-chromatic` package and have an `<project-token>`, run the following command in your project directory.
+Once you installed the `chromatic` package and have an `<project-token>`, run the following command in your project directory.

 ```bash
 ./node_modules/.bin/chromatic --project-token=<your-project-token>